Gabemmanuel0809/Javascript-Syntax-Practice/README.md

 3.)
 Corvette.js - Demonstrates a basic Class with method</br>
 3.)
 Company.js - Demonstrates the combination of Inheritance and Polymorphism</br>
 4.)
 Encapsulation.js - Demonstrates the basic usage of Encapsulation</br>
+5.)
+Paratrooper.js - Demonstrates the usage of Class Composition</br>